vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 :::

 ## Margin
+Margin is the amount of collateral required to keep your position open.
+It can change depending on how your position is impacted by your own actions and market movement.

-The margin calculation for a new order, and the amount deducted from collateral to cover margin, is based on all of a trader's open orders.
+The margin calculation for a new position, and the amount deducted from collateral to cover margin, is based on all of a trader's open orders.
 A trader will need enough margin to keep a position open, whether it goes for or against the trader.
 The margin calculations ensure a trader does not enter a trade that will immediately need to be closed out.

-Vega's margining system implements automated cross margining.
-Cross margining, which means gains on one market can be released and used as margin on another, is supported between all markets that use the same settlement asset.

 :::note Go deeper
 **[Automated cross margining](https://vega.xyz/papers/vega-protocol-whitepaper.pdf#page21)** - Section 6 of the protocol whitepaper.
 :::

+let's say you go long, and go to reduce the position, margin doesn't change. actual position and the exposure that dictates what the required margin will be

 ### Basic margin calculations
-Vega calculates four margin levels:
+The Vega protocol calculates four margin levels:
 * **Initial level**: The amount that will be transferred from your collateral to be used as margin when an order is placed or trade executed.
 To avoid a margin search as soon as position is open, the initial margin level is set above the search level:
   * m<sup>initial</sup> := α<sup>initial</sup> * m<sup>maintenance</sup>, where α<sup>initial</sup> is a constant and α<sup>initial</sup> > α<sup>search</sup>.
 * **Search level**: When the margin balance drops below the search level -- but is still above the maintenance level -- the network will try to allocate an additional amount (up to the current initial margin level) from a trader's collateral, if possible, to be used for margin: